- Delve into Van Gogh's unique talent that was really only appreciated after his death

 Aboard the ship, you'll see the cultural wealth of 17th-century Amsterdam, with famous and important sights such as the Anne Frank House, the Skinny Bridge, and the Westerkerk.

 Before or after the cruise, depending on your timeslot, take the same ticket you used to board the boat, skip the long line at the Van Gogh Museum and show it at the entrance.
 BOOM!
 You're in.

 The museum has over 200 of his impeccable works including landscapes, still lifes and drawings and letters.
 You'll also enjoy works by some of Van Gogh’s contemporaries, including Monet and Gauguin, both of whom were a big influence on him.

 With just one slick ticket, you'll save money and time, plus scratch two major must-do Amsterdam activities off of your itinerary!

-- Entrance to Van Gogh Museum
+- Skip-the-line access to the Van Gogh Museum

 - Public transport from Canal Cruise to Van Gogh Museum

 Van Gogh Museum:

 - Walk past the ticket office and show your smartphone ticket at the entrance